 It is important to point out that these statutory time limits do not apply to any deadlines in place by the insurance carriers.
 If your personal injury matter involves an insurance matter, these claims must typically be filed very soon after the injury occurs.

 Who Can Be Held Liable for My Injuries?

 There may be various parties that can be held liable in the aftermath of a Long Beach personal injury case.
-At Harting Simkins & Ryan, LLP, our qualified and experienced injury lawyers regularly discover that the following parties are liable for injuries to their clients:
+At Harting Simkins & Ryan, LLP, our qualified and experienced injury and accident attorneys regularly discover that the following parties are liable for injuries to their clients:

 - Other drivers on the roadway

 - Negligent property owners or operators

 - Perpetrators of crimes

 - Companies or manufacturers of products